 Q: Do you ship your woodworking canisters outside the USA?

-A: Yes, we do ship the 35 series filters to Canada and Mexico.
+A: Yes, we do ship our woodworking filters to Canada and Mexico.

 Q: Is there a noticeable air flow difference between the MERV 10 and MERV 15 filters, noting that the square footage is different ?